zuisong/stompoxide/crates/stompoxide-client/README.md

 It can connect over any stream that implements `AsyncRead + AsyncWrite`, which makes it usable with TCP sockets and adapted WebSocket streams.

+By default, the client offers STOMP `1.0,1.1,1.2` and uses the version selected by the server to encode headers, heartbeats, and ACK/NACK frames.

 ## Example

 ```rust